-HERMETIC ARTS is a multidisciplinary producing partnership, creating genre work in theatre, film, podcasting, and animation.
+HERMETIC ARTS is a multidisciplinary producing partnership, creating genre work in theatre, film, and audio drama.

 Our first show, BADD (Bothered About Dungeons & Dragons), had successful runs at the London VAULT Festival, Brighton Fringe, and London Horror Festival in 2017.
-Written and performed by Carrie Marx, BADD is a theatrical exploration into the 1980s US Satanic Panic.
+BADD is a theatrical exploration into the 1980s US Satanic Panic.
 Our second show Unburied ran at VAULT Festival in March 2018, then at Brighton Horror Fest, the Soho Theatre, and Brighton Fringe.
-Our most recent show, April, premiered at the London Horror Festival, October 2018, before heading to the London VAULT Festival 2019.
+This was followed by April, which premiered at the London Horror Festival, October 2018, before heading to the London VAULT Festival 2019.

 To keep up with what we’re doing, follow us @hermetic_arts on Twitter.

 We love the Dark Arts, Horror, Cryptozoology, Mischief, Science Fiction, and Odd Stuff.
-If you’re interested in knowing more, or getting involved, contact us at firstname.lastname@example.org
+If you’re interested in knowing more, contact us at firstname.lastname@example.org